jon-butterworth/litecoin-testnet-node/README.md

-<h1>Dogecoin test node deployment</h1>
+<h1>Litecoin testnet node deployment</h1>

-This small Terraform deployment launches a dogecoin test node into EC2 and configures the node.
+This small Terraform deployment launches a litecoin testnet node into EC2 and configures the node.